yavorhr/Pathfinder/README.md

 - Exception handling:

---Each exception type has a dedicated handler that sets the appropriate HTTP status and returns a user-friendly error view (error/403.html, error/404.html, or error/500.html).
+-- Each exception type has a dedicated handler that sets the appropriate HTTP status and returns a user-friendly error view (error/403.html, error/404.html, or error/500.html).

---Spring automatically routes the thrown exception to the most specific handler first.
+-- Spring automatically routes the thrown exception to the most specific handler first.

---The generic 500 handler acts as a catch-all for any unhandled exceptions, preventing stack traces from being exposed to the user.
+-- The generic 500 handler acts as a catch-all for any unhandled exceptions, preventing stack traces from being exposed to the user.

 <table>
   <tr>